-- Course fees are nonrefundable. - For cancellations more than four weeks before the course date, the fee is transferable to another course. - For cancellations within the four week period, half of the course fee will be transferable to another course. - For no-shows, 100% of the course fee is forfeited.
+- · Course fees are nonrefundable. - For cancellations more than four weeks before the course date, the fee is transferable to another course. - For cancellations within the four week period, half of the course fee will be transferable to another course. - For cancellations with less than 24 hours notice (before the start of the course) or no-shows, 100% of the course fee is forfeited.